Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/10 - Principles of network applications.md

 |IMAP|Receiving (sync)|TCP|143|
 |DNS|Resolving domain names|UDP|53|

----

-> [!Note] These protocols are just the **tip of the iceberg** — the internet uses dozens more, but HTTP, Email, and DNS are the backbone of most everyday activity.
+> [!Note] These protocols are just the **tip of the iceberg** — the internet uses a LOT MORE!

-Let me know if you want this in a PDF or if you'd like diagrams added!
+> But maybe that's out of the context of this exam? idk